cweinberger/bpc/README.md

 App ID and a Secret.
 These must stored in the application itself.

-### User
+## User

 A user is a customer and/reader of a Berlingske Media brand.
-He/she is identified by an email or social media login.
+He/she is identified by an ID, email or social media login.

-### Permission
+## Permission

+A permissions is data inside a scope.
-A permission is an indication of whether or not the user is entitled to a given artifact.
-A permissions is bound within a scope to the user account.
-The permissions and artifact is defined in the domain of the application.
+A permission is an indication of whether or not the user is entitled to a given artifact or resource.
+The permissions, artifacts and resources is defined in the domain of the application.
 BPC has no knowledge about permissions or it's usage.
+BPC is basically just a secure storage of these data.

 It can be a string, boolean, date, integer.
-Or an array or object.
+Or it can be an array or object containing these datatypes.

+Using the [PATCH](doc/API.md#patch-permissionsuserscope) it is possible to perform operations on the data.

-### Scope
+## Scope

 Each application registeret with BPC can be assigned one or more arbitrary scopes e.g. "berlingske", "bt" or "marketinganalytics".
 When a website validates